kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 {{% notice note %}}
 `AddonConfig` resources are not namespaced.
-Make sure to not mix up addon configs if you run multiple Kubermatic installations in the same cluster (which is not a recommended setup).
+Make sure to not mix up addon configs if you run multiple KKP installations in the same cluster (which is not a recommended setup).
 {{% /notice %}}

 The following demonstrates an AddonConfig for the node-expoter addon.
 It configures a description and